 Drawbacks of Using Distilled Water

 You may think that drinking distilled water has no downside due to its benefits, but it does.
 Like every other thing that has benefits, having drawbacks are inevitable.
-So what are the drawbacks of drinking distilled water?
+Distilled water has some drawbacks, so what are they?

-Most people are unaware that water contains these essential minerals and perceive that nothing wrong with drinking distilled water.
+Most people are unaware that water contains these essential minerals and perceive there is nothing wrong with drinking distilled water.
 However, deficiency in these minerals could negatively impact the immune system.
-In addition to that, deficiency in calcium and magnesium results in increased heart disease and bone deformities.
+In addition, deficiency in calcium and magnesium results in increased heart disease and bone deformities.